SGDInstitute/apollo/content/collections/pages/mblgtacc/how-to-register.md

             text: '$85 each'
           -
             type: text
             text: '.
-You''ll have access to all programming taking place at the Monona Terrace conference center ' -
+You''ll have access to all programming taking place at the Greater Columbus Convention Center ' -
             type: text
             marks: